Mike Shawaryn: Boston Red Sox

 Shawaryn was drafted by the Boston Red Sox in the fifth round of the 2016 MLB draft, and signed with them.
-He joined the Class A Short Season Lowell Spinners, where he posted a 2.87 ERA in 15 2/3 innings pitched.
-In 2017, he split time between the Class A Greenville Drive and the Class A-Advanced Salem Red Sox where he went a combined 8–7 with a 3.81 ERA between both clubs.
+He joined the Low-A Lowell Spinners, where he posted a 2.87 ERA in 15 2/3 innings pitched.
+In 2017, he split time between the Single-A Greenville Drive and the High-A Salem Red Sox where he went a combined 8–7 with a 3.81 ERA between both clubs.
 Shawaryn started the 2018 season with the Double-A Portland Sea Dogs.
 In 19 appearances (all starts), he compiled a 6–8 record with a 3.28 ERA, 99 strikeouts, and 27 walks in 112 2/3 innings pitched.
 Shawaryn was promoted to the Triple-A Pawtucket Red Sox on August 3, appearing in seven games (six starts) with a 3.93 ERA and 3–2 record.

 Shawaryn started the 2019 season with Pawtucket.
 On May 30, he was added to Boston's active MLB roster, as Héctor Velázquez was placed on the injured list.
 Shawaryn made his MLB debut on June 7 against the Tampa Bay Rays, pitching two innings in relief and striking out four while giving up one run on a home run by Kevin Kiermaier.
 Shawaryn was optioned back to Pawtucket on July 1, having appeared eight games (all in relief) with an 8.53 ERA while striking out 20 in 12 2/3 innings.
 He was recalled to Boston on September 4, following the end of the Triple-A season.
 Overall with the 2019 Red Sox, Shawaryn appeared in 14 games, recording a 9.74 ERA and 29 strikeouts in 20 1/3 innings.

 Shawaryn was optioned to Triple-A Pawtucket on March 8, 2020.
 On August 19, he was designated for assignment.
 The club assigned him outright to Pawtucket on August 26.
 The Red Sox released Shawaryn on April 25, 2021.